 Miva should automatically refresh the settings screen to show you an updated status message.

-If for example has a different Gateway setup for Credit Card payments such as Braintree and you only wanted to configure PayPal, you can click on the Credit Card method and check the option for “Exclude This Option Unless Permitted By Products” This will hide it globally.
+If, for example, your store has a different Gateway setup for Credit Card payments, such as Braintree, and you only wanted to configure PayPal, you can click on the Credit Card method and check the option for “Exclude This Option Unless Permitted By Products” This will hide it globally.

 You could also setup exclusions rules to hide the method as well to hide the method you do not wish to show.